Pure Dimension and Projectivity of Tropical Polytopes: Introduction

-In addition to this introduction, this article comprises six section.
+In addition to this introduction, this article comprises six sections.
 Section~\ref{sec_prelim} briefly revises some necessary definitions, while Section~\ref{sec_dual} introduces the key concept of the \textit{dual dimension} of a polytope, and proves several equivalent formulations.
-Section~\ref{sec_proj} proves some foundational results connecting projective modules, free modules and idempotent matrices over $\ft$.
+Section~\ref{sec_proj} proves some foundational results connecting projective modules, free modules and idempotent matrices over $\ft$ (some of which are already known in the case of modules over a semiring with 0 element, or specifically over $\trop$).
 Section~\ref{sec_order} and Section~\ref{sec_geometry} prove our main results, giving order-theoretic and geometric characterisations respectively of projective polytopes.
 Finally, Section~\ref{sec_examples} presents some examples of how our concepts and results apply to tropical polytopes in low dimension; while these are collected in one place for ease of discussion, the reader may wish to refer to them at various times throughout the paper.